awt2542/Find-for-Framer/README.md

-Select('card image') # find all layers named "image" and descendants of layers named "container" Select('card, image') # find all layers named "card" and all layers named "image" Select('card*') # find all layers with names starting with "card". eg. card1,card2,card3 etc. page.currentPage.select('card') # find all layers inside the current page named "card"
+Select('card image') # find all layers named "image" and descendants of layers named "container" Select('card, image') # find all layers named "card" and all layers named "image" Select('card*') # find all layers with names starting with "card". eg. card1,card2,card3 etc. page.currentPage.select('card') # find all layers named "card" and descendants of the current page

 # use case example: add behaviors based on custom naming schemes
 for layer in Select('*_hide')